Mratthial/Ontario_Alcohol_Duty_Calculator/README.md

 https://www.lcbo.com/content/lcbo/en/corporate-pages/about/aboutourbusiness/importing.html

 After seeing the various prices needed to pay, I figured to make a function that can create liquor objects.
 With this function, you input the size of the bottle you are importing, the alcohol%, and retail price that you paid converted into Canadian dollars.
-Currently, this version only has Liquor, but Beer and Wine will shortly be added.
+Simply instantiate an object in the 'alcohol_list.py' file with the format provided.
+In the 'main.py' file, add your alcohol of interest into 'import_list', and run the function!

+Future updates will include changing the liquor class objects to be instantiated as a dictionary rather than a list with specific values at specific positions.